jhbeech/simplex/Linear Programming Notes.md

 \lambda v + (1-\lambda)s \in S
 $$

 This holds true in any convex set by definition.
 If we have a snakey set, then this statement doesn't hold and in fact we can have locally optimal vertices that are not globally optimal.
 So what have we just proved?
 If we have a local maxima on our *convex* set and linear function, then it is a global maxima.
-This then implies that if a vertex has a larger objective than its neighbouring vertices, then it is the global maximum.
+This then implies that if a vertex has a larger objective than its neighbourhood (not neighbouring vertices) then it is the global maximum.

-(
-     We are missing something for that last sentence.
-We have proved that (local max $\Rightarrow$ global max) not (bigger than neighbouring vertices $\Rightarrow$ global max).
-And we have not shown that (bigger than neighbouring vertices $\Rightarrow$ local max).
-It definitely seems true though geometrically.
+Next thing would be to show that if larger than neighbourhood then larger than neighbouring vertices.

+This definitely seems true geometrically.
 If you are at a vertice, any direction you move is a linear combination of the direction vectors towards the neighbouring vertices - therefore, bigger than neighbour vertices $\Rightarrow$ local maxima.
 Not sure how to show mathematically.
-)

 ## The Simplex Algorithm
 From the above discussion, we have seen that an optimal solution to a linear program is on a vertex, and that if we keep moving to neighbouring vertices with larger objectives, we will eventually find the global max.